aerobounce/trim.lua/README.md

 ## Known Issue
 - Any embedded media other than video / audio will be lost, such as embedded subtitles.
 This will unlikely be fixed.

-## Todo
-- [ ] More accurate keyframe fetching when seeking backwards